 Yuan Xian (原憲) was also known by the courtesy name of Zisi (子思) and the name of Yuan Si (原思).
 Born into a poor family either in the state of Song (宋) or state of Lu (魯) in around 515 BCE, he was over thirty years younger than Confucius and was noted for the excessive, some might say ostentatious, zeal with which pursuing a path of fastidious purity.

-When Yuan Xian was made an official, he was offered a salary of nine hundred measures of grain but declined it.
+Yuan Xian became Confucius’s steward and was offered a salary of nine hundred measures of grain but declined it.
 Confucius said: “Please don’t!
 Surely you can give it to your neighbors and the people in your village.”

 Lao stated: “Confucius said: ‘Since I was never tested in high public office I became skilled in the arts.’”

 Yuan Xian asked about shame.
 Confucius said: “Caring only about your official salary no matter whether good or bad government prevails in the state.
 That is shameful.”
 “If you can overcome aggressiveness, arrogance, bitterness, and greed can you be said to have achieved true goodness?”
 Confucius said: “You can be said to have achieved something difficult; but I don’t know whether it is true goodness.